WASdev/sample.rtcomm.mobile/README.md

       cordova serve

    This will serve the app in a nodeinstance and you can access it locally in a browser.
+You will need to open browser http://localhost:8000 and then select "browser".
    This is a good technique for UI work as its quicker to see if your changes worked.

    However, this DOES NOT actually use the PhoneRTC Plugin, but a 'shim' into the Browser's WebRTC Functionality.
 You still need to test on the actual device you want to run on.

+   7) Configure and run the sample application:
+      1. Go to tab Settings and fill there "MQTT server" host and "MQTT server" (ensure that server is up and running).
+      2. Topic should be the same for all users who wants to share AV.

 References
 IONIC